 America's growing interest in space exploration in the late 1950's led to the desire for launch vehicles able to lift increasingly larger scientific payloads.
-The modified Jupiter C (sometimes called Juno I) used to launch Explorer I had minimum payload lifting capabilities.
+The four stage Jupiter C (sometimes called Juno I) used to launch Explorer I had minimum payload lifting capabilities.
 In fact, Explorer I weighed slightly less than 31 pounds.
+Huntsville's Juno II was part of America's effort to increase payload lifting capabilities.

-Juno II was part of America's effort to increase payload lifting capabilities.
-The vehicle successfully launched a Pioneer IV satellite on March 3, 1959, and an Explorer VII satellite on October 13, 1959.
-Pioneer IV was a joint project of the Army Ballistic Missile Agency and the Jet Propulsion Laboratory.
-It passed within 37,000 miles of the moon before going into permanent solar orbit.
+Among other achievements, a Juno II successfully launched a Pioneer IV satellite on March 3, 1959, and an Explorer VII satellite on October 13, 1959.
+Pioneer IV was a joint project of the Army Ballistic Missile Agency in Huntsville and the Jet Propulsion Laboratory in California.
+It passed within 37,000 miles of the Moon before going into permanent solar orbit.
 Explorer VII, with a total weight of 91.5 pounds, carried a scientific package for detecting micrometeors, measuring the Earth's radiation balance, and conducting other experiments.